-Homeschool fine arts is mostly my thing, so how can I do it even if my kids don’t prefer it?
+Homeschool fine arts are mostly my thing, so how can I do it even if my kids don’t prefer it?

 I’ve only had one of four kids remotely interested in the arts, and this gal was not the kind of kid that would tell me she liked anything that I was giddy about.

 My daughter and I wandered the Rijksmuseum in Amsterdam and enjoyed Van Gogh and other Dutch artists.
 For fun one evening, she and I walked our town’s Art Walk during late summer.
 She joins me at the Vancouver Art Gallery whenever we trek eight hours to the big city.